-To begin the work of body acceptance and body confidence, dancers need to consider tools that will support their journey.
+To begin the work of improving their body image and ultimately feeling confident in their bodies, dancers need to consider tools that will support the journey.
 But with terms like “body positivity,” “body neutrality,” and “body acceptance” being tossed around social platforms, it can be difficult to decipher which to focus on.
-This article will deconstruct these various terms to help dancers strategize their journey towards body acceptance and body confidence.
+This article will deconstruct these various terms to help dancers strategize their journey towards body confidence.

 What Is Body Positivity?